Rionzagal/ESILV-notes/Health Authonomy and Biotech.md

 ## Health supply: uncertainty and risk
 ### Definition

+The deliverance of health to meet health demands, or expressed health needs using medical goods and services _(protheses, drugs and medication, consults, exams, ...)_.

+> In an ideal situaltion in the health system, the **Health supply** equals the **Health demand**.

 ### Market uncertainty and risk

+In practice, the practitioners' health actions are considered as a **black box** due to their _autonomy_, meaning that there is no way for the patient to measure the way in which the practitioner is delivering the health. _(Which form does the supply actually take?)_

 ## Health supply: Concurrency, monopole and regulation
 ### Concurrency